cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 You will notice that lines 8 to 12 are essentially defining convenience variables to make our code look leaner.
 It is important to look at this section so the code in the remainder of the Makefile makes sense!

+Jump to the Shortcuts section

-Line 8: Specifies the command shell (ignored in Windows)
+* SHELL specifies the command shell (ignored in Windows)

-Line 9: "R" is a shortcut referring to the command line version of R
+* R is a shortcut referring to the command line version of R

-Line 10: "Matlab" is the shortcut for the command line version of Matlab.
+* Matlab is the shortcut for the command line version of Matlab.
 You will note the extra 'flags' used to make Matlab behave at the command line instead of opening a new Matlab window!

-Line 11: B is a shortcut for the Build folder
+* B is a shortcut for the Build folder

-Line 12: S is a shortcut for the Source folder
+* S is a shortcut for the Source folder

 ```
 #==============================================================================#